Sparse Bayesian Deep Functional Learning with Structured Region Selection: Theoretical Properties

 \begin{assumption} $\beta^*(t)\in\mathcal H^{\alpha_\beta}([0,1])$ for some $\alpha_\beta>0$, where $\mathcal{H}^{\alpha}(I)$ denotes the H\"older space of functions on an interval $I$ with smoothness order $\alpha$. $\Omega^*$ is a finite union of intervals and $\bigl|\Omega^*(\kappa_{J_n})^c\bigr| \rightarrow 0$, as $n\to\infty$, with $\kappa_{J_n}=c_{\kappa}C_{\beta}J_n^{-{\alpha_\beta}}$, where $c_{\kappa}>4$ and $C_{\beta}$ are constants defined in Lemma \ref{prop:block1-main} (Appendix).
 Moreover, the strong-signal region has proportional size in the sense that$\frac{|\Omega^*(\kappa_{J_n})|}{|\Omega^*|}\ge c_\Omega$ for some constant $c_\Omega\in(0,1]$ and all sufficiently large $n$. \end{assumption}

 \begin{assumption} $g^*(\cdot)\in\mathcal H^{\alpha_g}([0,1])$ for some constant $\alpha_g>0$. \end{assumption} These are standard regularity conditions in functional data analysis \cite{cai2012minimax, nie2023estimating}.
 Assumption \ref{assumption_design_boundedness} ensures the well-posedness of the problem by uniformly bounding the predictor trajectories.
 Assumption~\ref{assumption_smooth_coefficient} imposes H\"older smoothness on $\beta^*$, guaranteeing its accurate spline approximation.
 We further assume the active region $\Omega^*$ is not overly complex, which excludes highly fragmented supports and aligns with typical domain-selection interpretations.
 Crucially, we require that the strong-signal region essentially covers $\Omega^*$ up to a negligible set; this acts as a minimum-signal condition in the functional setting, ensuring that the nonzero part of $\beta^*$ is detectable enough to translate basis selection into faithful support recovery on the domain.
+This minimum signal strength condition is standard in high dimensional variable and region selection literature.
 We further focus on the practically common proportional sparsity regime, where the strong-signal region retains a non-vanishing fraction of the active domain, which, under locally supported spline bases, implies that the number of active groups scales as $s_n \asymp J_n$.
 Assumption \ref{assumption_Holder_link} similarly enforces smoothness on the nonparametric link function, thereby supporting stable estimation.